In this tutorial, we’ll go through the steps of creating and configuring your first app in the Sinch dashboard.

 The access token can be used in conjunction with your project ID to interact with the Conversation API.
 Read more about possible authentication methods at Authentication.

 We have a Postman collection available to download.
 There you can find examples to access our API endpoints.

 In the collection there are variables that you need to fill with your own values and IDs to be able to send the requests:

-The collection includes requests to manage your resources - it is possible to create the same Conversation App that we created on the portal via these requests!
+The collection includes requests to manage your resources and to create the same Conversation App that we created on the portal via these requests!

-You will also find requests to send messages and events to your contact:
+You will also find requests to send messages and events to your contact via

 Conversation API integrates multiple channels that you can try.
 Channel Support contains detailed examples and screenshots about message types that you can try on supported channels!